m-lego/m65/notes/how_matrix_works_extra.md

 Before we start we need some info.

+!!! info

   * Name of the MCU: blackpill_f401 (or blackpill_f411 if you have that one)
   * pins for columns: B12, B13, B14, order is important starting with col 0
   * pins for rows: B3, B4, B5, same as above
   * diode directions: COL2ROW or ROW2COL, we assume COL2ROW
   * name for the keyboard: m3x3, needs to be different from others in qmk
   * optionally a github username: alinelena
   * a name for the user that creates the keyboard: "dr faustroll"

 ```bash